Skip to content

 Biometrics

-After the visa application submission, you need to attend the Danish mission to have the biometric done.
+After the visa application submission, you need to attend the Danish mission (embassy) to have the biometric done.
 This is a mandatory process.

 Quick job start – from abroad